Garmin Fenix 6 Review, 6x 6s Pro

 Openness & Compatability - 98%98%

-The Garmin Fenix 6 series watches look like the earlier 5-Plus series but in reality represent a revamped piece of hardware that has also taken notable steps forward in the features it offers and the hardware case it comes in.
-The true ‘outdoors’ and ‘sport’ features have been improved a little but the most noteworthy features include larger screens, solar charging in the 6x and suprisingly better battery life.
+The Garmin Fenix 6 series watches carry over the aesthetics from the 5-Plus series but in reality, Fenix 6 is a fully refreshed piece of hardware that also takes big steps forward in the features it offers.
+The true ‘outdoors’ and ‘sport’ features have been improved a little but the most noteworthy features include larger screens, solar charging in some models and better battery life.
 Everything from the earlier 5-Plus series is now standard on Pro models and above like PulseOx, Garmin PAY, Music and Maps.

 For once, it REALLY is a case that THE BEST has got better.